slinnor/Python-learning/README.md

 ## Let's shake the snake!

 Alright folks!
-Have you installed everuything?
+Have you installed everything?
 If so, let's shake the snake!